How to Apply

 - How did you hear about this posting?

 LSA Advancement champions the liberal arts at the University of Michigan by creating access and opportunities for learning, engagement, and giving that will improve the world.
-The College seeks a Major Gift Officer serving the Southeast Regional market (North and South Carolina, Georgia, Florida and Alabama), AND a Major Gift Officer serving the West Regional market (Texas, New Mexico, Arizona), who will manage, identify, cultivate and solicit individual donor prospects for the College.
+The College seeks a Major Gift Officer serving the Southeast Regional market (North and South Carolina, Georgia, Florida and Alabama) who will manage, identify, cultivate and solicit individual donor prospects for the College.
 S/he will develop and manage a portfolio of prospects and donors by securing major and planned gifts of $100,000 or more on behalf of the College of Literature, Science, and the Arts.
-S/he will report to the Executive Director, Eastern Region, OR Executive Director, Western Region, respectively, and work closely with the Assistant Dean of LSA Advancement, Dean of LSA, Department Chairs, faculty and University-wide development colleagues to achieve positive outcomes.
+S/he will report to the Executive Director, Eastern Region and work closely with the Assistant Dean of LSA Advancement, Dean of LSA, Department Chairs, faculty and University-wide development colleagues to achieve positive outcomes.

 The mission of the University of Michigan is to serve the people of Michigan and the world through preeminence in creating, communicating, preserving and applying knowledge, art, and academic values, and in developing leaders and citizens who will challenge the present and enrich the future.
 The University of Michigan is committed to foster learning, creativity and productivity, and to support the vigorous exchange of ideas and information, not only in the classroom but in the workplace by:

-- Represent the College of Literature, Science, and the Arts in the Southeastern US Region OR Western US Regional market.
+- Represent the College of Literature, Science, and the Arts in the Southeastern US Region.

 - Emphasis on the management of existing donors, discovery visits and portfolio building is expected.